ericwq/gskills/docs/eds2.md

 - In our case, the message's `wi.rType` field is `EndpointsResource`.
 - `callCallback()` will call `edsCallback` , which actually calls `edsBalancer.handleEDSUpdate`
 - `handleEDSUpdate()` wraps the `xdsclient.EndpointsUpdate` object into `&edsUpdate{resp: resp, err: err}` and sends `edsUpdate` to `x.xdsClientUpdate`.

+Now, `EndpointsUpdate` has been wrapped into `edsUpdate`, `edsUpdate` has been send to EDS balancer.

 ```go
 type edsUpdate struct {